 In the Philippines, the annulment process may take one (1) to two (2) years or even longer, depending on the complexity of the case, the availability of the parties and their lawyers, and the schedule of the court.
 While divorce may take less than a year or more, depending on whether both parties reach an agreement promptly.

-What Happens to the Child or Children in an Annulment and Divorce?
+What Happens to the Child or Children in an Annulment vs Divorce in the Philippines?

 Annulment and divorce address children and parental rights differently.
 In cases of annulment, both parents have the opportunity to seek custody or negotiate a shared custody arrangement.
 While divorce involves more structured regulations regarding child custody.
 Both parents must agree on a custody arrangement for their divorce to be finalized.
 If they cannot reach an agreement, a judge will make custody decisions based on the best interests of the child or children.
 It is also advisable for both parties to seek a family law attorney or law firm on this matter.
 Additionally, whether the marriage ends in an annulment or divorce, both parents are still responsible to support their child or children financially.

-How Do the Properties Get Divided in an Annulment and Divorce?
+How Do the Properties Get Divided in an Annulment vs Divorce in the Philippines?

 Properties in Annulment